jaspervdv/IFC_BuildingEnvExtractor/README.md

 }
 ```

 The json has mandatory and optional inputs.
 If the mandatory inputs are missing the process will not execute properly.
 If optional inputs are missing a default value will be used.
+Variables are available in <span class="highlight-text-unique"> the configuration JSON file only</span> or in both <span class="highlight-text-GUI"> the configuration JSON and the GUI</span>.
+The mentioned default values are selected if the entry is missing from the configuration JSON.
+For certain cases, such as the <span class="highlight-text-unique"> "IFC" "Rotation angle" </span> and the <span class="highlight-text-unique"> "Threads" </span> options it is only possible to trigger the default behavior by not adding them to the configuration JSON.

 Mandatory:

+* <span class="highlight-text-GUI"> "Filepaths" "Input"</span>
-* The "Filepaths" "Input" is an array including 1 to ∞ input paths representing all the files constructing a single building.
+  * Array filled with string, size 1 to ∞
+  * All required paths representing all the IFC files constructing a single building.
-* The "Filepaths" "Output" is a string representing the output filepath.
+* <span class="highlight-text-GUI"> "Filepaths" "Output"</span>
+  * String
+  * The output CityJSON filepath.
+Folder structure is required to be existing.
+The file name should end with .json or .city.json/
+* <span class="highlight-text-GUI"> "LoD output"</span>
+  * Array filled with floats/double, size 1 to ∞
+  * the desired LoD output.
+The options are 0.0, 0.2, 0.3, 1.0, 1.2, 1.3, 2.2, 3.2 and 5.0 (for a voxel shape).

 Optional:

-* "LoD output" is an array including the desired LoD output.
-The options are 0.0, 0.2, 1.0, 1.2, 1.3, 2.2, 3.2 and 5.0 (for a voxel shape).
-Default value: 0.0, 0.2, 1.0, 1.2, 1.3, 2.2, 3.2.
+* <span class="highlight-text-unique"> "Filepaths" "Report" </span>
+  * String
+  * The output report JSON filepath.
+Folder structure is required to be existing.
+The file name should end with .json.
+  * Default value = <span class="highlight-text-GUI"> "Filepaths" "Output"</span> path with "_report" added to the file name.
+* <span class="highlight-text-GUI"> "Voxel" "Size" </span>
+  * Float/double
-* "Voxel" "Size" is a double that will be used for the extraction process.
+  * The x,y and z dimension of the voxels that will be used for the extraction process.
 A value between 0.5 and 1 often suffices for normal buildings.
-Default value = 0.5.
-* "Voxel" "Store values" is an int/bool (either 0 or 1) to enable the computation and storage of general shell summary values based on the voxelized shape as semantic attributes.
-Default value = 0.
-* "Logic" is an int (either 2 or 3) that can toggle between the logic used for voxel intersection.
-2 = 2D/plane intersection, 3 = 3D/solid intersection.
-Default value = 3.
-* "IFC" "Rotation" is an bool OR double value that indicates a custom rotation of the input shape before processing.
-If bool false is used as input the tool will automatically compute the optimal rotation.
-Default value = false.
-* "IFC" "Default div" is an int/bool (either 0 or 1) to set if the default space bounding objects are used.
-Default value = true.
-* "IFC" "Ignore proxy" is an int/bool (either 0 or 1) to tell the tool to use IfcBuildingElementProxy as a space dividing object class.
-0 = no, 1 = yes.
-Default value: yes
-* "IFC" "Div objects" is an array including the additional space dividing objects (the Ifc types).
-Default value = empty
-* "JSON" "Footprint elevation" is a double that will be the level at which a horizontal section will be taken of the building.
-This section is used to create the footprint from.
-Default value = 0.
-* "JSON" "Footprint based" is an int/bool (either 0 or 1) to enable footprint based shape creation for LoD1.2, 1.3, and, 2.2.
-* "JSON" "Horizontal section offset" is an double that dictates how much the footprint and storey sections should be offset from the found/submitted elevation.
-Default value = 1.2.
-* "JSON" "Generate footprint" is an int/bool (either 0 or 1) to enable the footprint export for LoD0.2.
-If off the roof outline will be placed at footprint level
-* "JSON" "Generate interior" is an int/bool (either 0 or 1) to enable interior shapes to be stored to the exported file.
-* "JSON" "Generate roof outline" is an int/bool (either 0 or 1) to enable the roof outline export for LoD0.2
-* "JSON" "Georeference" is an int/bool (either 0 or 1) to enable the Georeferencing.
-Default value: true.
-* "JSON" "Merge semantic objects" is an int/bool (either 0 or 1) to enable semantic objects to be merged if they have identical attributes.
-Default value : true
-* "Output report" is an int/bool (either 0 or 1) to set the tool to output a report file or not.
-0 = no, 1 = yes.
-Default value = true.
-* "Threads" is an int to set the maximum allowed threads to be used.
-Default value = hardware_concurrency according to std::threads.

-more options will be added in the future.
+  * Default value = 0.5
+* <span class="highlight-text-GUI"> "Voxel" "Store values" </span>
+  * Boolean
+  * Toggles the computation of general shell summary values based on the voxelized shape and stores this as semantic attributes.
+  * Default value = false
+* <span class="highlight-text-unique"> "Voxel" "Logic" </span>
+  * integer (either 2 or 3)
+  * Toggle the voxel intersection logic; 2 = 2D/plane intersection, 3 = 3D/solid intersection.
+  * Default value = 3
+* <span class="highlight-text-unique"> "IFC" "Rotation angle" </span>
+  * Float/Double
+  * Sets the angle for a custom IFC object rotation around the Z-axis during processing.
+The value in degrees will be used as rotation angle.
+  * Default value = rotation that gives smallest bounding box
+* <span class="highlight-text-GUI"> "IFC" "Default div" </span>
+  * Boolean
+  * Toggles the use of the default space bounding objects.
+  * Default value = true
+* <span class="highlight-text-GUI"> "IFC" "Ignore proxy" </span>
+  * Boolean
+  * Toggles the use of the IfcBuildingElementProxy objects.
+  * Default value: yes
+* <span class="highlight-text-GUI"> "IFC" "Div objects" </span>
+  * Array filled with string, size 0 to ∞
+  * Adds more custom space bounding objects to the processing.
+  * Default value = empty
+* <span class="highlight-text-GUI"> "IFC" "Simplify geometry" </span>
+  * Boolean
+  * Toggles the use of void objects on the IFC objects.
+If voids are not applied processing speed will improve, but accuracy is reduced if there are voids present in the to be evaluated objects.
+Buggy former behavior was ignoring voids.
+  * Default value = false
+* <span class="highlight-text-GUI"> "JSON" "Footprint elevation" </span>
+  * Float/double
+  * Sets the level at which a horizontal section will be taken of the building.
+This section is used to create the footprint.
+  * Default value = 0
+* <span class="highlight-text-GUI"> "JSON" "Footprint based" </span>
+  * Boolean
+  * Toggles footprint based shape creation for LoD1.2, 1.3, and, 2.2.
+  * Default value = false
+* <span class="highlight-text-unique"> "JSON" "Horizontal section offset" </span>
+  * Float/double
+  * Sets how much the footprint and storey sections should be offset from the found/submitted elevation.
+  * Default value = 0
+* <span class="highlight-text-GUI"> "JSON" "Generate footprint" </span>
+  * Boolean
+  * Toggles the export of the footprint for LoD0.2.
+If false the roof outline will be placed at footprint level.
+  * Default value = false
+* <span class="highlight-text-GUI"> "JSON" "Generate interior" </span>
+  * Boolean
+  * Toggles IfcSpaces to be exported as interior spaces.
+  * Default value = false
+* <span class="highlight-text-GUI"> "JSON" "Generate roof outline" </span>
+  * Boolean
+  * Toggles the roof outline to be exported for LoD0.2
+  * Default value = true
+* <span class="highlight-text-unique"> "JSON" "Georeference" </span>
+  * Boolean
+  * Toggles (attempted) georeferencing of the output JSON file.
+  * Default value = true
+* <span class="highlight-text-unique"> "JSON" "Merge semantic objects" </span>
+  * Boolean
+  * Toggles semantic objects to be merged if they have identical attributes.
+  * Default value = true
+* <span class="highlight-text-GUI"> "Output report" </span>
+  * Boolean
+  * Toggles the output of a report file, see [this section](#report-json) for more info.
+  * Default value = true
+* <span class="highlight-text-unique"> "Threads" </span>
+  * Integer (>0)
+  * Sets the maximum allowed threads to be used.
+  * Default value = hardware_concurrency - 2 according to std::threads

+More options will be added in the future.

+## Report JSON

+**THE REPORT JSON IS STILL BEING DEVELOPED SO CERTAIN ELEMENTS CAN BE MISSING OR PARTIALLY IMPLEMENTED**.

+The report JSON documents all the processes that have been executed by the application.
+The report JSON can be split in three different sections, the input settings, duration and errors.

+The input settings section of the json show which settings have been used to generate the related CityJSON file.
+These settings use the same variable and object names as used in the configuration JSON.
+Thus, the report JSON will reflect the configuration JSON but extended with the used default settings, if there were default settings present.

+the duration section shows the computing time for each part of the process.
+This is clocked by the chrono library.

+The errors section shows the issues that the tool encountered during processing.
+This section will also include warnings.
+If the process was terminated in an unexpected way possibly this section will document the reason for the termination.

 ## Additional stored attributes